Mixing solutions for the Muskat problem: Acknowledgements

 \section{Acknowledgements}

-AC, DC and DF were partially supported by ICMAT Severo Ochoa projects SEV-2011-0087 and SEV-2015-556.
-AC and DC were partially supported by the grant MTM2014-59488-P (Spain) and DF by the grant MTM2014-57769-P-1 and MTM2014-57769-P-3 (Spain).
+AC, DC and DF were partially supported by ICMAT Severo Ochoa projects SEV-2011-0087 and SEV-2015-556 and by the Spanish Ministry of Science and Innovation, through the "Severo Ochoa Program for Centre of Excellence in R\&D" (CEX2019-00904-S)".
+AC and DC were partially supported by the grant MTM2014-59488-P and MTM2017-89976-P (Spain).
 AC and DF were partially supported by the ERC grant 307179-GFTIPFD.
-AC was partially supported by the Ram\'on y Cajal program RyC-2013-14317.
+AC was partially supported by the Ram\'on y Cajal program RyC-2013-14317 and the Europa Excelencia program ERC2018-092824 (Spain).
+DC was partially supported by the ERC grant 788250-NONFLU.
+DF was partially supported by the grants MTM2014-57769-P-1, MTM2017-85934-C3-2-P(Spain) and ERC grant 834728-QUAMAP.
+We are very thankful to Fabricio Mac\'ia for suggesting the semiclassical interpretation and to Mikko Salo for illuminating discussions on the classical theory.